cinnamon-bun/waffletone/README.md

 As mentioned above, avoid using very much power or iPads will refuse to connect unless they are also plugged into wall power.
 This means limited LEDs.
 A string of 10 addressable LEDs is too many.

+You can somehow change the USB device advertised power consumption in the QMK firmware to make the iPad accept it without wall power.
+[This thread](https://github.com/qmk/qmk_firmware/issues/954) would be a place to start.

 ## MIDI port

 You could add an old fashioned MIDI cable port if you wanted to plug it into older synthesizers.

-These use low-bandwidth serial connections which the microcontroller should be able to support.
+These use low-bandwidth serial connections which the microcontroller should be able to support, but the QMK firmware doesn't have this feature.
+You'd have to add it to QMK or write your own firmware.

 Note that those old fashioned MIDI cables don't supply power.